permitio/permit-prisma/README.md

 // Enforce permission before updating a project await prisma.$permit.enforceCheck("update", "project", projectId);

-// If no error, safe to proceed await prisma.project.update({
+// If no error, it's safe to proceed await prisma.project.update({
   where: { id: projectId },
   data: { name: newName },
 });

-// Get all projects current user can view const projects = await prisma.project.findMany();
+// Get all projects that the current user can view const projects = await prisma.project.findMany();
 ```